How Taking A Stand For Justice Can Threaten The Careers Of Black Athletes

 BRYANT: Long Republican, absolutely.
 He was a Rockefeller Republican, a Nixon Republican, and, as he saw the changes in the '60s, realized his mistake in supporting Nixon.
 And the interesting thing about Robinson as his radicalism continued - once again, we talk about him like he's a saint.
 People do not realize that Jackie Robinson was never offered a job by Major League Baseball after he retired and on top of that was so disillusioned by the state of race relations that he - Jackie Robinson, veteran Jackie Robinson, legendary Jackie Robinson - did not stand for the American flag either.

 BRYANT: Absolutely.
 Well, I think they - there's Bill Russell, of course, the great champion of the Boston Celtics; Jim Brown, Curt Flood and Kareem Abdul-Jabbar.
-In fact, when he was Lew Alcindor, he was the one instead of Tommie Smith and John Carlos raising their fist at the '68 Olympics - Kareem was the one who wanted to boycott the Olympics.
+In fact, when he was Lew Alcindor, he was the one - instead of Tommie Smith and John Carlos raising their fists at the '68 Olympics, Kareem was the one who wanted to boycott the Olympics.
 He didn't want to play at all in Mexico City in 1968, and he did not play.
-And so that history - I talk about this quite often in the book about if you're from a certain generation, you remember this; this is a part of your life - an African-American athlete having their culture and their racial identity be part of their public persona, not something that they're trying to deny or ignore or erase.
+And so that history - I talk about this quite often in the book about if you're from a certain generation, you remember this; this is a part of your life - an African American athlete having their culture and their racial identity be part of their public persona, not something that they're trying to deny or ignore or erase.

 And if you're part of a different generation, if you were born in the '80s or the '90s, you are not used to athletes taking a stand.
 You're not used to seeing these players attach their racial identity to their public identity.
 And I think that's one of the reasons why we have so much tension today because we're just not used to it.
 We're not used to LeBron James opening his mouth, and you respond to that with, stick to sports.
 But for me, for my generation, Muhammad Ali, Bill Russell, Jackie Robinson - when I was a kid in the 1970s and the '80s, they - their memory was very, very fresh for their activism.